scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 * R1, R2, R3, R4 are SCION routers, deployed at the edge of their AS.
 Their interface IDs are represented close to their interfaces (e.g.,, i2a for R1).
 * AS ff00:0:1 is a core AS, ASes ff00:0:2 and ff00:0:3 are non-core.
 All ASes are part of ISD 1.
-* Endpoint A is the source endpoint and it is in AS ff00:0:2
+* Endpoint A is the source endpoint and it is in AS ff00:0:2.
-* Endpoint B the destination endpoint and it is in AS ff00:0:3
+* Endpoint B the destination endpoint and it is in AS ff00:0:3.
 * both endpoints run a native SCION network stack.
+They communicate to their AS router on an UDP/IP underlay on destination UDP port 30100.
+* the example packet carries a TCP/SCION payload with destination port 443.
+This payload is omitted for brevity.

 Since this example consists of only one ISD and one core AS, the end-to-end path only includes an up-path and down-path segment.
 The forwarding logic is uniform across intra- and inter-ISD scenarios.
 A scenario with more core ASes and/or ISDs would use an additional core path segment or a peering link.